Sziklai pair: Characteristics

 The current gain of the Sziklai pair is similar to that of a Darlington pair and is the product of the current gains of the two transistors.
-The figure above illustrates an NPN-PNP pair that acts like a single NPN transistor overall.
-By replacing Q1 with a PNP transistor and Q2 with an NPN transistor the pair will act like a PNP transistor overall.
+Figure 1 shows an NPN-PNP pair that acts like a single NPN transistor overall.

 Applications

-In a typical application the Sziklai pair acts somewhat like a single transistor with the same type (eg, NPN) as Q1 and with a very high current gain (β).
+In a typical application the Sziklai pair acts somewhat like a single transistor with the same type (e.g., NPN) as Q1 but with a very high current gain (β).
 The emitter of Q2 functions as a collector.
-Hence the emitter of Q2 is labeled "C" in the figure above.
+Hence the emitter of Q2 is labeled "C" in Figure 1.
 Likewise, in a typical application the collector of Q2 (also connected to the emitter of Q1) functions as an emitter and is thus labeled "E".
-As with a Darlington pair, a resistor (eg, 100 Ω to 1 kΩ) can be connected between Q2's emitter and base to improve its turn-off time (ie, improve its performance for high frequency signals).
+As with a Darlington pair, a resistor (e.g., 100 Ω to 1 kΩ) can be connected between Q2's emitter and base to improve its turn-off time (i.e., improve its performance for high frequency signals).

 Advantages

-One advantage over the Darlington pair is that the base turn-on voltage is only about 0.6 V, or about half of the Darlington's 1.2 V nominal turn-on voltage.
+One advantage over the Darlington pair is that the base turn-on voltage is only about 0.6 volts, about half of the Darlington's 1.2-volt nominal turn-on voltage.
 Like the Darlington, it can saturate to only about 0.6 V, which is a drawback for high-power stages.